 Changing Your Appearance Won't Change The Way People Treat You

 My straighter nose gave me a new lease of life – a new-found confidence – and I was certain it'd land me a boyfriend, too.
-But I've realized that if a guy is going to ghost you, he'll do so regardless of your looks or sparkling self-assurance.
+But I've realised that if a guy is going to ghost you, he'll do so regardless of your looks or sparkling self-assurance.
 Sometimes, you just don't click and most of the time, apps are a really crappy way to meet people.

 It'll Never Be Completely Perfect